cockroachdb/docs/v20.2/foreign-key.md

 - A foreign key column cannot be a [computed column](computed-columns.html).

 {{site.data.alerts.callout_info}}
 <span class="version-tag">New in v20.2:</span> Foreign key columns do not need to be indexed.
+In versions < v20.2, an index on referencing foreign key columns is required.
 {{site.data.alerts.end}}

 **Referenced Columns**